skjapps/AudioVisualiser/README.md

 ## "Installtion"
 There is none!
 Just go to releases, download the latest, load and enjoy!
+Press "O" for live options, F4 to fullscreen.
 Try changing the config, most of the settings work
 If you don't use spotify, put `media_mode = None` instead to just see the visualiser Put GIF backgrounds in a folder named `backgrounds` next to the app to use cool animated backgrounds